NEAL CONAN, HOST:

 CONAN: Polly Dunn, thanks very much for your time today.

 CONAN: Polly Dunn, a child psychologist, director of the Auburn University Psychological Services Center; with us from a studio there, at the university.
 You can find a link to her blog post "Tough Questions For Caregivers About Child Sexual Abuse," at our website.
 Again, that's npr.org; click on TALK OF THE NATION.

 And Barry(ph) is on the line.
 Barry, with us from Paw Paw, Wiscon - Paw Paw, Michigan; excuse me.

 BARRY: Yeah.
 Hi.
 How are you doing?
 A longtime listener, love the show.

 CONAN: Thank you.

-BARRY: That isn't - there's a written law as far as how a troupe should operate, and we have canceled campouts because we have not had two adults on a campout.
-I mean, that is rule number one that they teach new youth leaders and the youth because when you open the Scout book there's a manual on the rules that you should have when they're with adults.
+BARRY: That isn't - there's a written law, as far as how a troop should operate.
+And we have canceled campouts because we have not had two adults on a campout.
+I mean, that is rule number one that they teach new youth leaders - and the youth, because when you open up the Scout book, there's a manual on the rules that you should have - when they're with adults.

 CONAN: Barry, thanks very much for your time.